gitlabhq/gitlabhq/doc/user/project/merge_requests/merge_request_approvals.md

 ## Merge request with different source branch and target branch projects

-If the merge request source branch and target branch belong to different projects, everything is with repsect to the target branch's project.
+If the merge request source branch and target branch belong to different projects (which happens in merge requests in forked projects), everything is with respect to the target branch's project (typically the original project).
 In particular, since the merge request in this case is part of the target branch's project, the relevant settings are the target project's.
 The source branch's project settings are not applicable.
 Even if you start the merge request from the source branch's project